jayaram-blip/shreyesjayaram/_pages/Datasets.md

 <p>
 The map below links every recorded incident to India's Assembly Constituencies (ACs).
-You can zoom and pan across the country, explore patterns of communal violence, and click on individual constituencies to view recorded incidents.
-Each incident includes a short machine-assisted summary together with a direct link to the original
+You can zoom and pan across the country, explore patterns of communal violence, and click on individual constituencies to view recorded episodes.
+Each episodes includes a short machine-assisted summary together with a direct link to the original
-<i>Times of India</i> article, allowing users to quickly inspect and verify the
+<i>Times of India</i> article, making it easy to quickly inspect and verify the
 underlying source material.
 </p>